samsuy0304/Double_Slit-Interference-Simulation/README.md

-# Double-Slit Interference Simulation
+# Interactive Double Slit Experiment with PyQt
-This code simulates the interference pattern that arises when light passes through two slits and interferes with itself.
-The simulation uses a wave function to model the light, and calculates the interference pattern on a screen placed a certain distance away from the slits.
+This code simulates the interference pattern formation on a imaging sensor.
+The simulation is intended as a way to explore the various factors that affect the capture of a such a pattern.

 ## Usage
-To run the simulation, simply run the main.py script.
-The simulation parameters can be modified at the start of the code.
+To run the simulation, simply run the app.py script.
+The simulation parameters can be modified in the side bar.
 The following parameters can be modified:

-* wavelength: the wavelength of the light in nanometers.
+* Wavelength: the wavelength of the light in nanometers.
-* slit_width: the width of each slit in micrometers.
+* Slit Width: the width of each slit in micrometers.
-* slit_distance: the distance between the centers of the two slits in millimeters.
+* Slit Distance: the distance between the centers of the two slits in millimeters.
-* screen_distance: the distance between the slits and the screen in centimeters.
+* Screen Distance: the distance between the slits and the screen in centimeters.
-* screen_width: the width of the screen in centimeters.
+* Screen Width: the width of the screen in centimeters.
-* screen_resolution: the number of pixels per unit length on the screen.
+* Screen Resolution: the number of pixels per unit length on the screen.

-The simulation generates an image of the interference pattern on the screen, which is saved in the output folder.

 ## Dependencies
 This code requires the following Python packages: